Ericsson/ecchronos/docs/ECCTOOL_EXAMPLES.md

 In this example we will use `ecctool schedules` to check the status of schedules.
 The output shows all schedules the local ecChronos instance has.
-For new tables a completed time will be calculated using an initial delay that is configurable
+For new tables a completed time will be calculated using an initial delay that is configurable.

 ```bash
 Snapshot as of 2023-06-12 15:33:25